 Welcome to Radio Active, a Sunday evening report from POP!
 Goes The Charts that gets to the chart of the matter: all the highlights from the CHR/Top 40 chart, as published by Mediabase 24/7 and Mediabase Research.
-Panic strikes the top 40 once again, but that calming chart air is keeping the format free of any unnecessary stress.
-Let’s see what’s popping this Sunday:
+Wowzer, it’s been another busy week on the airwaves and we’ve got all the essential information for you.
+Let’s see what’s popping at the Top 40 format this Sunday:

 WOW, IT’S NUMBER ONE: After a slow run to the top of the pop chart, Post Malone‘s “Wow” climbs from 2-1 in its 23rd week in the top 40 to become the new #1 song at the format.
 “Wow” is Malone’s third chart-topper on the Top 40 survey, following the Ty Dolla $ign-assisted “Psycho” (four weeks) and “Better Now” (two weeks) from last year.
 The cut joins titles such as “Bad” and “Fly” (among others) in the category of #1 radio hits with the fewest number of characters.